isabella232/pmp-support-site/docs/developers/010_introduction.md

   </div>
 </div>

-The Public Media Platform [is a Hypermedia API](http://www.infoq.com/articles/hypermedia-api-tutorial-part-one) that is accessible over HTTP, on the web and lets API clients communicate using [Collection.doc+JSON](http://cdoc.io/spec.html) media type. `Collection.doc+JSON` is a recursive, generic, JSON hypermedia type optimized for flexible exchange of structured content by content providers and consumers.
+The Public Media Platform [is a Hypermedia API](http://www.infoq.com/articles/hypermedia-api-tutorial-part-one) that is accessible on the web over HTTPS and allows API clients to communicate with the server using the [Collection.doc+JSON](http://cdoc.io/spec.html) media type. `Collection.doc+JSON` is a recursive, generic, JSON hypermedia type optimized for the flexible exchange of structured content by content providers and consumers.

 Don't see what you're looking for?
 You can also check our [legacy docs](http://docs.pmp.io).